 12:30–5:30 p.m. | Washington Park, Milwaukee | Students, Faculty and Staff

 In partnership with Milwaukee’s Urban Ecology Center, we’ll work together in Washington Park to improve and restore a portion of this 124-acre location to natural and habitable land.
 Dinner at the Milwaukee Public Market is included.
 University transportation will be provided or you may choose to use your own vehicle.
-Sign up at the Campus Center Information Desk beginning Feb.
-12. Space is limited to 24 participants.
+Sign up is full.
+Thank you, Carroll Community!

 To Thine Own Self Be True: An Inauguration Celebration